drf5n/Wokwi-Chip-L298N/README.md

 * [Wokwi Uno with L298N driver  using tabbed files](https://wokwi.com/projects/410302035690579969) -- with LED-motors and scopes
 * [Wokwi Uno with L298N driver using github dependency](https://wokwi.com/projects/410788696325754881) -- with LED motors and scopes

+## See also:

+* https://github.com/drf5n/Wokwi-Chip-stepper-esc -- for a stepper-ESC custom chip to control a stepper with PWM like a DC motor.
+* https://github.com/drf5n/Wokwi-Chip-TB6612FNG -- for a more efficient dual-h-bridge motor driver custom chip.

 ## Versions
 * github:drf5n/Wokwi-Chip-L298N@1.0.5 -- Working release.